 Functional English as required in the immigration legislative instrument refers to your ability to read and understand English texts about topics that are familiar to you.

-This can be evidenced with completion of all years of primary education and minimum of three years of secondary education in an educational institution whether it be in or outside Australia.
+This can be evidenced by demonstrating completion of all years of primary education and minimum of three years of secondary education in an educational institution whether it be in or outside Australia.
 All instructions should be in English.

 Vocational English is usually required for Temporary Work (Skilled) Visas subclass 457.
 This level of English language proficiency refers to your ability to comprehend English to understand topics that are basic but unfamiliar.